How a Small School System Created Big Impacts in Learner-Centered Education

 Co-authored by Stacy Penson, Director of Elementary Level at The Innovative School, and Catina Hancock, Partner at Learner-Centered Collaborative

-The Innovative School’s journey from a single Reggio-inspired preschool class in 2006 to a thriving K-5 program exemplifies the power of small systems to drive big changes in education.
+The Innovative School’s journey from a Reggio-inspired preschool to a thriving two months-5th grade program exemplifies the power of small systems to drive big changes in education.
 Our story is one of growth, challenges, and triumphs as we’ve expanded our learner-centered vision, partnered with Learner-Centered Collaborative, and worked to create an educational environment that puts learners at the center.
 Our story – from expanding our vision to codifying our educational approach – provides insights into the potential for small systems to shape the future of learning.

 Expanding From Preschool to Elementary

-The Innovative School began its journey in 2006 as a Reggio-inspired preschool.
+The Innovative School began its journey as a Reggio-inspired preschool in 2006.
 As our families sought to extend the outstanding educational experiences their children enjoyed in preschool into the elementary years, we recognized an opportunity for growth.

 After much thought and planning within the Administrative Team and in conjunction with the Temple Beth Sholom leadership and Board, we decided to expand beyond our pre-school.
 In the fall of 2016, we launched our first pilot kindergarten class of eighteen learners.